Industrial Cooling Systems

 Pump Storage: Providing Continuity to Renewable Energy

-Crystal Lagoons technology can also be used for maintaining excellent water quality in pump storage systems, which enables providing stability and continuity in electricity generation at renewable power plants, such as eolic or solar plants.
+Crystal Lagoons technology can also be used for maintaining excellent water quality in pump storage systems, which enables stability and continuity to be provided in electricity generation at renewable power plants, such as wind farms or solar plants.
 When there is available renewable energy, the water is pumped to a high level lagoon, storing potential energy.
 Then, when electricity is required, the water is discharged to a low level lagoon producing energy through a hydroelectric turbine.

 Pump storage systems store and generate energy by moving water between two water reservoirs located at different elevations.
 Such systems are used to provide electricity generation stability and continuity at renewable power plants that have variable electricity generation because the natural resource used is not permanent, like solar or wind power plants that depend on the sun and wind, respectively.
 In such cases, water is pumped from a low level lagoon to a high level lagoon by means of renewable electricity during times of low electricity demand.
 To provide electricity during the night or during periods of low wind, water is released from the high level lagoons and electricity is generated, providing constant electricity output.